nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     * rejected
     * complete
 * The `DESCRIPTION` can contain alphanumeric characters, spaces and special characters.
-* The `STIPEND` must be a positive integer going up to 10 digits long.
+* The `STIPEND` must be a positive integer with input going up to 10 digits long.

 <div markdown="block" class="alert alert-info">